Swansea City A.F.C. Under-23s

-Swansea City Association Football Club Under-21s is the most senior team of Swansea City's youth teams and are the club's former reserve team.
-They compete in the Professional Development League.
-The Under-21s play the majority of their home fixtures at the club's Youth Academy in Landore, with occasional fixtures taking place at the Swansea.com Stadium.
+Swansea City Association Football Club Under-23s is the most senior team of Swansea City's youth teams.
+It is the successor to the reserve team, which was formed in 1912 as Swansea Town Reserves.
+The Under-23s now compete in the Professional Development League.
+They play the majority of their home fixtures at the club's youth Academy in Landore, otherwise known as the Joma High Performance Centre, with fixtures occasionally taking place at the Swansea.com Stadium.

-The Under-21 team is effectively Swansea City's second-string side, but is limited to three outfield players and one goalkeeper over the age of 23 per game following the introduction of new regulations from the 2016–17 season.
+The Under-23 team is effectively Swansea City's second-string side, but is limited to three outfield players and one goalkeeper over the age of 23 per game following the introduction of new regulations from the 2016–17 season.

 Head of coaching for the academy is Liam McGarry.

-Anthony Wright is in charge of the Under 23s, with Mason McClelland responsible for the Under 18s.
+Anthony Wright is in charge of the Under-23s, with Mason McClelland responsible for the Under-18s.

 Under-23s

 Current squad

-As of February 2025.
+As of August 2026.
 Players listed in bold have made an appearance for the first team in a competitive fixture.